shipyardapp/Shipyard-Documentation/docs/reference/admin/audit-logs.md

 :::

 ## Definition
-The Audit Logs provide a look into the events and actions of Users in your Organization in Shipyard.
+The Audit Logs provide a look into the events and actions of Users in your Organization in Platform.
 These logs provide various pieces of information such as the **Event Name**, **User Email** of the User who performed the event, the **URL** where the event took place, as well as the **Timestamp** of when the event took place.
 It's designed to help you monitor the actions and events of your Organiztion.
 In addition to the information above, we offer an expanded view of each event that includes:

 - **User ID** of the User who performed the event
 - **Path** which is a shortend string of the event URL